Winter Wonder Deals! ⛄️❄️

 Fruits: You can add two cups of fruits to your day as your snack.
 It gets challenging to control your evening snack cravings, especially during that period.
 Hence, instead of jumping into unhealthy junk, you can switch to a healthy snack like that of a bowl of fruit.
 Include different colors of fruits as each type or color has its nutrition values.

 Also, make sure to have fresh fruits than canned or frozen.
 Generally, packaged items are stored in sugary liquid to keep them fresh.
 Thus, go for the products without any added sugars or other preservatives.
 There is a tremendous amount of fiber in fruits.
 It prevents constipation and hemorrhoids, which are the two common side effects of pregnancy.

 Vegetables: Vegetables are your best friend in all situations.
 Eating almost three cups of fresh vegetables a day is beneficial both for you and the baby.
 However, try to avoid frozen or canned products.
 Fresh veggies are also highly recommended if you want to avoid preservatives and lower your sodium intake.
 However, when it is about vitamins and fibers, plain frozen or canned vegetables are as nutritious as fresh ones.

 Also, different color of vegetables contains different nutritional values.
 After consulting with your nutritionist, you can choose what is most suitable for you.
 Examples include broccoli, filled with B vitamins, folate, and calcium.
 Sweet potatoes, on the contrary, contain fiber, vitamin C, and vitamin A.

 Mostly, women feel sick or nauseous around meat during their trimesters.
 But if you are exceptional, you can have six ounces of meat a day.
 It means you can have two servings about the size of a deck of playing cards.
 Also, remember to choose lean meat and limit fish to twelve ounces per week.
 An excess amount of these products can expose your baby to harmful levels of mercury.

 You can also add beans to that list.
-Those are known to be a rich source of protein.
+Those are known to be rich sources of protein.
 There are various types of beans that you can opt for.
 However, make sure to have a recommendation from your expert first.